rafelafrance/traiter/README.md

 -- ~~If you can get away with it, you may want to try an end-to-end machine learning approach.~~

-I just spent a substantial effort on using a machine learning model, and I was completely wrong about the relative usefulness of rule-based and machine learning approaches for information extraction.
+I just spent a substantial effort on using a machine learning model, and I was wrong about the relative usefulness of rule-based and machine learning approaches for information extraction.
 Both have their strengths and weaknesses.
-I am now convinced that for the next few years you will need either a hybrid approach or maybe a custom model that is not generative; i.e. not ChatGPT.
+I am now convinced that for the next couple of years you will need either a hybrid approach with, maybe, a custom model.
+However, I still do not recommend a rule only approach.

 ## Traiter
-This is the base Traiter information extraction/data mining library used by all client Traiter projects.
+This is the rule-based Traiter information extraction/data mining library used by all client Traiter projects.

+This contains only the rule-based parsers used for information extraction.
+The model-based parsers are in [other repositories](https://github.com/rafelafrance/hybrid_traiter).

 Some literature mined:
 - PDFs containing research papers of descriptions of species.